Brofian/minecraft-custom-features/readme.md

 A feature for restricting this to a specific area is partially implemented, but does not change the rockets right now

 ### Chronometer
-Gives the clock item more purpose by converting it into a pocketwatch!
+Gives the clock item more purpose by converting it into a pocket watch!
 See the current time and weather by only having it inside your inventory.

+### Ominous vault reloading
+Are you tired of searching for the hundredth trial chamber just because you can only use the ominous vaults once?
+Don't worry!
+You can now replace this limited resource with another limited resource!
+Craft a Vault-Reloader with a normal trial key and four echo shards, throw it on your ominous vault and invite all your friends to use it again!
+It's just so easy!